 Late payments remain on a credit report for seven years.
 If an account is still open when the seven years are up, only that late payment would be removed.
 Open accounts in good standing remain on your report indefinitely.
 Once closed, an account with no late payments will be removed 10 years from the date it was closed.

-How Late Payments Impact Your Credit Scores
+How Can Late Payments Impact Your Credit Scores?

-The longer ago the late payment occurred, the less it will affect lending decisions.
-So, if you miss a payment, the most important thing to do is to bring the payments current and then continue to make all payments on time going forward.
+As time passes, the late payment will have less of an effect on your creditworthiness.
+So, if you miss a payment, the most important thing to do is to bring the account current, and then continue to make all payments on time going forward.

-After a short time it will become clear that the late payment was an anomaly in an otherwise pristine credit history, and your positive payment history since that time will offset any negative impact it had on your creditworthiness.
+After a short time, it will become clear that the late payment was an anomaly in an otherwise pristine credit history, and your positive payment history since that time will offset any negative impact it had on your creditworthiness.

 Thanks for asking.